Skip to content

 We will identify the training recommended to support your child’s independence and learning of life skills.

-The ROVIC Service will agree a workable training programme with you and your child.
-This can include other settings such as education and clubs.
+The ROVIC Service will agree a targeted training programme with you and your child, we call these SMART goals, these can take place in settings such as education, home and within the community.

 At the end of a training programme, we often recommend a time of ‘consolidation’.
 This means a time to practice and perfect those newly learnt skills.